ahmedbilal-7191/sre_bootcamp/README.md

 minikube start --nodes 4 -p prod-cluster

-2️⃣ Label the Worker Nodes Appropriately
+2️.Label the Worker Nodes Appropriately

 Add labels to instruct the scheduler where to run future workloads: